kyma-project/busola/docs/extensibility/resources.md

 - **path** - _[required]_ contains the path to the data used for the column.
 - **widget** - optional widget used to render the field referred to by the `path` property.
 By default the value is displayed verbatim.
 For more information about the available widgets, see [Display widgets](display-widgets.md).
 - **formula** - optional formula used to modify data referred to by the `path` property.
+In formula we use naming convention: `data.name` instead of just `name`.
 To see more details about using formulas see [JSONata](https://docs.jsonata.org/overview.html).

 ### Example